 “The ease of use and incredibly short time to implement makes Seon PATH the go-to solution to solve daily route management challenges,” adds Akiyama.
 “Even if you have an existing routing solution, or have tried to launch one unsuccessfully, the driver directions and student lists alone are extremely useful and easy to accomplish.”

-Headquartered in Coquitlam, BC, Canada, Seon is a leading provider of innovative mobile video surveillance and fleet management solutions for fleet vehicles.
+Headquartered in Coquitlam BC Canada, Seon is a leading provider of innovative mobile video surveillance and fleet management solutions for fleet vehicles.
 As part of Safe Fleet family since 2014, the company has a mission to increase safety of drivers, passengers, and pedestrians.
-Seon’s solutions help transportation professionals capture, record, view, and wirelessly download on-board security footage, plan safe & efficient routes, and track vehicles in real-time.
+Seon’s solutions help transportation professionals capture, record, view, and wirelessly download on-board security footage, plan safe and efficient routes, and track vehicles in real-time.
+Visit: try.seon.com/path-promo-new.